 You must be a native English speaker.

 If available near your placement, assistance is provided in identifying suitable language lessons.
 The cost of language classes is not included in your program fee.
-You will be able to send your Italian language goals to your host family in advance of arrival.
-They agree to assist you to meet these goals.

 18+.
 And yes, we can place “mature” travelers.